This expert article comes from our friends and partners at UESCA, the leading provider of Endurance Sports Education.

 CAUSE: Running uphill

-RESPONSE: Buildup of intramuscular acidity โ causing muscle burn
+RESPONSE: Buildup of intramuscular acidity – causing muscle burn

 EFFECT: The runner slows or stops to recover

 The opposing model of fatigue is termed central fatigue (CF).
 Central fatigue is the result of events within the brain and spinal cord.
-Central fatigue and, more specifically, the central governor model (CGM) are discussed in the next section.

 The central governor theory focuses on the role of the central nervous system in monitoring physiological signals during exercise, with the premise that the brain is in a state of constant monitoring and will prevent overexertion to the point of physical detriment or death.

-This theory claims that the brain is the ultimate regulator, i.e., the central governor, of all physical and physiological systems and regulates physical exertion and exercise through monitoring and subsequent regulation controls for the ultimate purposes of preventing serious bodily damage and/or death.ย
+This theory claims that the brain is the ultimate regulator, i.e., the central governor, of all physical and physiological systems and regulates physical exertion and exercise through monitoring and subsequent regulation controls for the ultimate purposes of preventing serious bodily damage and/or death.

 Timothy Noakes is largely credited with the central governor theory in 2005.

-Psychobiological Model of Endurance Performance
+Exploring the Psychobiological Model of Pacing and Performance

 The Psychobiological Model of Endurance Performance is the newest development in the theoretical understanding of limiters to performance and gives increased attention to the role of psychological factors, including motivation and willingness.

-This model considers the decisions to slow, stop, continue, or accelerate in endurance-based tasks.ย
+This model considers the decisions to slow, stop, continue, or accelerate in endurance-based tasks.

 This model consists of two main aspects of motivation: potential motivation and motivational intensity.